Silver: A History of Innovation

 Jesse Day is not an employee or an affiliate of Sprott Asset Management LP.
 The opinions, estimates and projections ("information") contained within this content are solely those of the presenter and are subject to change without notice.
 Sprott Asset Management LP makes every effort to ensure that the information has been derived from sources believed to be reliable and accurate.
 However, Sprott Asset Management LP assumes no responsibility for any losses or damages, whether direct or indirect, which arise out of the use of this information.
 Sprott Asset Management LP is not under any obligation to update or keep current the information contained herein.
 The information should not be regarded by recipients as a substitute for the exercise of their own judgment.
 Please contact your own personal advisor on your particular circumstances.
 Views expressed regarding a particular company, security, industry or market sector should not be considered an indication of trading intent of any investment funds managed by Sprott Asset Management LP.
 These views are not to be considered as investment advice nor should they be considered a recommendation to buy or sell.

-The Sprott Physical Bullion Trusts are generally exposed to multiple risks that have been both identified and described in the Prospectus.
-Please refer to the Prospectus for a description of these risks.
+The Sprott Physical Silver Trust is generally exposed to multiple risks that have been both identified and described in the prospectus.
+Please refer to the prospectus for a description of these risks.
 This material must be preceded or accompanied by a prospectus.
-For an additional copy of the prospectus please visit https://sprott.com/investment-strategies/physical-bullion-trusts/.
+For an additional copy of the prospectus please visit https://sprott.com/investment-strategies/physical-bullion-trusts/silver/.